4d/docs/website/translated_docs/es/Desktop/building.md

 *Duplication when data linked by application path:* ![](assets/en/Project/datalinking2.png)

 You can select the data linking mode during the build application process.
-You can either:
+Puede:

 - Use the [Application page](#application) or [Client/Server page](#client-server) of the Build Application dialog box.
 - Use the **LastDataPathLookup** XML key (single-user application or server application).